takugian/quick-tutorials-with-aws/README.md

 ### [CloudWatch]

 - [cloudwatchalarmsapigateway] - CloudWatch Alarms for an API Gateway
-- [cloudwatchalarmsaurora] - CloudWatch Alarms for an Aurora database `backlog`
+- [cloudwatchalarmsaurora] - CloudWatch Alarms for an Aurora database
-- [cloudwatchalarmscloudfront] - CloudWatch Alarms for a CloudFront `backlog`
+- [cloudwatchalarmscloudfront] - CloudWatch Alarms for a CloudFront
 - [cloudwatchalarmsdynamodb] - CloudWatch Alarms for a DynamoDB table
-- [cloudwatchalarmsec2] - CloudWatch Alarms for an EC2 instance `backlog`
+- [cloudwatchalarmsec2] - CloudWatch Alarms for an EC2 instance
 - [cloudwatchalarmsecs] - CloudWatch Alarms for an ECS task
-- [cloudwatchalarmsecsclusterautoscaling] - CloudWatch Alarms for an ECS auto scaling `in progress`
+- [cloudwatchalarmsecsclusterautoscaling] - CloudWatch Alarms for an ECS auto scaling
-- [cloudwatchalarmselasticache] - CloudWatch Alarms for an ElastiCache `backlog`
+- [cloudwatchalarmselasticache] - CloudWatch Alarms for an ElastiCache
 - [cloudwatchalarmslambda] - CloudWatch Alarms for a Lambda function
 - [cloudwatchalarmsloadbalancer] - CloudWatch Alarms for a Load Balancer
 - [cloudwatchalarmsrds] - CloudWatch Alarms for a RDS instance